microsoft/powerbi-powershell/src/Modules/Workspaces/Commands.Workspaces/help/Get-PowerBIWorkspace.md

 ## DESCRIPTION
 Retrieves a list of Power BI workspaces with the provided search criteria and scope specified.
-You must have logged in previously before, using Login-PowerBIServiceAccount.
+You must have logged in previously before, using Connect-PowerBIServiceAccount.

 ## EXAMPLES